THE LIFE OF AGESILAOS BY PLUTARCH

 Agesilaos II (ca. 445-361/0 BC) was a King of the Spartans of whom two ancient biographies have survived.
 The first was by Xenophon, who knew Agesilaos well.
 The much later, but fuller one from which all the passages concerning Greek love are here extracted, was written by the Greek biographer and essayist Plutarch at the beginning of the 2nd century AD as one of his Parallel Lives.
 Most of what is related here was taken from either Xenophon’s life of Agesilaos or his Hellenika.

 The translation is by Bernadotte Perrin in the Loeb Classical Library volume LXXXVII (Cambridge, Massachusetts, 1917).
-Her conventional Latinisation of Greek names has been undone in favour of more literal transliteration into Roman script.
+His conventional Latinisation of Greek names has been undone in favour of more literal transliteration into Roman script.
 One other amendment is explained in a footnote.